 We’ve been going to Walt Disney World multiple times per year since the early 1980s when we were babies, and we continue to spend way too much time there today trying all the new food, rides, events, and hotels.
 To say we are huge Disney fans would be an understatement.

-The byproduct of countless hours spent visiting Disney World, means that we have some valuable tips that we are eager to share with you.
+The byproduct of countless hours spent visiting Disney World means that we have some valuable tips that we are eager to share with you.
 We aren’t going to lie, it will take some work on your end.
-But in the long-run, it will be invaluable for your trip.
+But in the long run, it will be invaluable for your trip.
 Let’s get right into it…

-Changes in 2021
+Changes in 2023 and 2024

-Unless you’ve been hiding in a cave for the last year, you know that the parks actually closed in 2020, and since then Disney has installed dozens of new procedures to let guests back to the parks.
+Unless you’ve been hiding in a cave for the last few years, you know that the parks closed down in 2020, and when they reopened Disney installed many new procedures to let guests back to the parks.

 How to Plan a Disney Vacation